shivam17499/sentinel-scan-ai/README.md

 **Solution:**
 1.  **Budget Thresholding:** Established a hard OCI Budget Alert at a **$1.00 threshold**, configured to trigger an automated email notification the moment forecasted spending exceeds $0.00.
 2.  **Resource Right-Sizing:** Specifically selected ARM-based A1.Flex compute shapes and specific block storage volumes to remain strictly within the OCI "Always Free" eligibility window.
-3.  **API Rate-Limiting Strategy:** Engineered the 4-tier model fallback system not just for uptime, but to prioritize the highest-performing "Free Tier" API quotas (Gemini 3.1 Lite) when the primary tokens were exhausted.
+3.  **API Rate-Limiting Strategy:** Engineered the 4-tier model fallback system not just for uptime, but to prioritize the highest-performing "Free Tier" API quotas when the primary tokens were exhausted.
 **Impact:** Maintained a 100% production uptime with **$0.00 infrastructure overhead**, demonstrating the ability to deploy enterprise-grade tools with strict financial governance.
 ---